 Another popular leopard gecko food alternative is mealworms.
 They are not noisy as crickets are and they don’t bite geckos.
 They also live longer than crickets.
 You can further prolong their lifespan through refrigeration.

 They also don’t move much.
-Just place them on a smooth bowl and there will be there until the gecko feeds.
-You won’t have a noise problem with mealworms with is one problem most people have with crickets.
+Just place them on a smooth bowl and they will be there until the gecko feeds.
+You won’t have a noise problem with mealworms which is one problem most people have with crickets.

 Especially, when they escape and chirp loudly.
 As with crickets, mealworms are readily available at most pet shops and online.